WHAT'S DIFFERENT ABOUT THE NF-1/NF-1m?

 WHAT'S INSIDE THE BOX?

 The Modor NF-1 always comes with a 230V to 9V adapter, a printed manual, removable massive wooden side panels and removable rack ears.
-Midi and audio cables are not included.
+Midi, USB and audio cables are not included.

-- one DSP56725 dual core DSP-processor at 250MHz dedicated to sound synthesis,
+- a DSP56725 dual core DSP-processor at 250MHz dedicated to sound synthesis,

 - and one 16MHz PIC18F67K22-microcontroller to collect data from the knobs & buttons, control the LCD-screen & leds and manage midi communications.